sedlakp/QRStation/README.md

 ## Description
 * UIKit application
-* Instead of storyboards, xib files are used
+* Instead of storyboards, xib files or SnapKit are used
 * MVVM app architecture
 * Some [shape.so](https://shape.so/) icons/images are used within the app
+* QR codes are persisted in Realm database

 ## Resources